 CSM is made by the chemical treatment of polyethylene with gaseous chlorine and sulphur dioxide.
 The treatment causes the polyethylene to become flexible, vulcanized rubber.
 The chlorine creates a flame resistant and oil resistant rubber.

-Hypalon is a chlor-sulfonated polyethylene that is resistant to oxygen, ozone, and harsh weather conditions.
-One of its main uses is in applications where there are corrosive chemicals or acids as well as oil and grease.
-It can be used at temperatures ranging between -30° F to +200° F and retains its tensile strength for long periods of time.
+Hypalon, the name given to CSM by DuPont, is resistant to oxygen, ozone, and harsh weather conditions.
+Its main use is in applications where there are corrosive chemicals or acids as well as oil and grease.
+It can be used at temperatures ranging between -34° C to 93° C and retains its tensile strength for long periods of time.

 Natural rubber is made from the fluids of plants and trees and has exceptional mechanical properties such as impact resistance, tensile strength, resistance to abrasion, and tear resistance.
 It is used for applications that require the highest degree of physical properties but is not used where resistance to chemicals, fuels, oils, or solvents may be involved.